mateoconlechuga/cesium/readme.md

 * [up/down] - Move places
 * [Keys with green letters] - Alpha search

-### RUNNING PROGRAMS ###
+### Running Programs
-Cesium can run programs written in ASM, C, or BASIC, either from the archive or not.
+Cesium can run programs written in ASM, C, ICE, or BASIC, either from the archive or not.
 It is prefered that you place programs in the archive, as it will protect them against RAM clears.
 To run a program, simply press [2ND] or [Enter].
 After a program is finished running, it will return to Cesium.

 ### Features